Poolitzer/poolitzer.github.io/_pages/starting.md

 ---
 ## Install

-The easiest way to install Telethon is via pip.
+The easiest way to install DreamGraph is via pip.

 `pip install dreamgraph`